MielkeDaniel/basic_midi_transformer/README.md

 # Basic MIDI Transformer

 A PyTorch implementation of a Transformer model for MIDI music generation.
 This model can learn patterns from MIDI files and generate new music sequences in a similar style.
+###NOTE: This implementation has no proper beat quantization resulting in the melodies being "off beat".
+This is also a single track generator for single track melodies (e.g. no melodies + drums + bass).

 ![Training Loss](/training_loss/training_progress.png)